zapabob/ROCm/docs/reference/openmp/openmp.md

 ### Address Sanitizer (ASan) Tool

 Address Sanitizer is a memory error detector tool utilized by applications to detect various errors ranging from spatial issues such as out-of-bound access to temporal issues such as use-after-free.
-The AOMP compiler supports ASan for AMDGPUs with applications written in both HIP and OpenMP.
+The AOMP compiler supports ASan for AMD GPUs with applications written in both HIP and OpenMP.

 **Features Supported on Host Platform (Target x86_64):**